TREES TO TREASURES: Materials

 At some point prior to the turn of the century in "fancy" basketmaking, the braided "frog" handle was introduced as a

-the baskets offered here on this website in the Passamaquoddy Gold Collection are topped with a traditional frog handle
+of the baskets offered here on this website in the Passamaquoddy Gold Collection are topped with a traditional frog

 The standards form the foundation of the basket and are thicker and less pliable than weavers.
 On round baskets, the